Auks3liz/SaitynuLab/README.md

 ### PUT  /api/meals/{mealid}/recipies/{recipid}

-Updates the description of an existing meal.
+Updates the description of an existing recipie.

 ### Resource Information: